TonySites-Data/GoRouge/README.md

 ## About

-GoRouge presents itself as the "ultimate hacking unlocked" tool.
+GoRogue presents itself as the "ultimate hacking unlocked" tool.
 This project aims to:

 * **Secure Data:** This app can help lock down Secure data, and help make sure **YOU** are safe from breaches.
 * **Educate:**  Illustrate the importance of critical thinking and online safety.